After careful deliberation, I decided that the above was the most appropriate title for this post. Oh man, if only you knew.

 I already told you about my trip to Vienna in March.
 Holy smokes, the excitement!
 And now that I’ve actually got a piano again, and cry and curse and do horrible boring but necessary etudes to try and coax my fingers into moving again, I use listening to music as an antidote.
 Kissin is definitely my No. 1 pianist these days, but I’ve got other favourites to rediscover again.

 In the course of that I realised that my first love among pianists, Ivo Pogorelich, is actually going to play a recital in Nuremberg in February.
 When I call him my first love, I mean that literally: When I was 18 and other girls in my class had posters of rockstars in their rooms, I had an album cover (this was vinyl, so a fair size) with his face pinned on the wall over my piano.
-He was and remains the most unusual of living classical pianists and a category of his own, pure genius, and when I saw that recital announced for a Sunday four days after my 49th birthday, I started doing some rapid maths.
+He was and remains the most unusual of living classical pianists and a category of his own, and when I saw that recital announced for a Sunday four days after my 49th birthday, I started doing some rapid maths.

 Long story short, I’m going to fly to Germany where I’ll see my dad and stay with my friends the first night, then take the train to Nuremberg and go to the recital, stay at a small hotel, and then go back on the train in the morning.
 I’ll visit dad one more time and then fly back home.